 It’s great to be strong, black, and proud!
 So, don’t lose that.
 However, being strong, black, and proud is not a treatment for mental illness.
 I can understand how we have come to those conclusions that we don’t get depressed or need treatment.
 Those are the same conclusions that shame and inhibit getting help.

 Only a White Girl Problem?

 We see that the only ones were seen or mentioned to be depressed in movies, TV, and other media; usually, they are the white teens/women who feel unappreciated or actually have been wronged by someone, but she has everything we could ever need and want.
 We think she is just privileged and ungrateful and doesn’t know what it means to suffer and be oppressed.
 So, she pops expensive pills/ cuts her body/ snorts drugs, goes to a rehab in paradise, and “all is well” when she gets home.

 We aren’t portrayed and treated the same inside our own community.
-The generations before us were not ones to talk openly about their past and what hurts them now.
+The generations before us were never open to talking openly about their past and what hurts them now.
 They think everything negative and traumatic was to be a shameful secret because talking about it could “cause problems”, embarrassment, and/or show moments of weakness and vulnerability.

 Some thought that problems could just be prayed away.
 As a woman of faith, I know that if you are going to pray about it, you need to have faith about it and that faith is what will propel you forward into action toward health and healing.

 Another thing is that most of our parents and grandparents were struggling hard to make a good life for us.
 They didn’t take time to work on healing themselves.
 They thought that suffering through was being strong.
 They would work through heartache, headache, and everything else.